jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   the terminal shows passing tests

 *CONGRATULATIONS!*
-You now know how to deliberately create an exception which means you have absolute power to reshape the universe to your will
+You now know how to deliberately make an exception which means you have absolute power to reshape the universe to your will

 *************************
 refactor: make it better